Ernst Christian Neumann: History of Stem-Cell

-Beside, you find the first announcement of the bone marrow as blood forming organ.
+The text in the adjacent image describes the first announcement of the bone marrow as blood forming organ.

 Translation: In the so-called red bone marrow of man as well as the rabbit, one can regularly find, in addition to the well known marrow cell, certain other elements which have not been mentioned until now; namely nucleated red blood cells, in every respect corresponding to embryonic stages of the red blood cells.
 Also is the marrow rich in fat, the same cells are present but in lower quantity and their number decreases parallel to the decrease in the number of marrow cells and the increase in the number of fat cells (see above "Neumann-Law").
 It is possible, to trace the origin of these elements in the blood of the marrow cells The high content of colorless elements in the blood of the marrow makes it likely that these is a migration of contractile marrow cells into the vessels.
 A thorough description of my observations will be published.

 In 1869, Neumann described the "lymphoid marrow cell" in the bone marrow.

 "It is evident, that a continuing transformation of lymphoid cells into coloured blood cells takes place in the bone marrow during the whole life" (Neumann 1869 and B.P., p.19).

 This "lymphoid marrow cell" forms not only the erythropoiesis but it is capable (in itself) to self regeneration: "In order of the size differences of the lymphoid marrow-cells, we will be able to suppose that a permanent fluctuation will take place in the bone marrow" (Neumann 1869 and B.P. p.30).

 Until 1912 Neumann called the stem cell "lymphocyte", "great lymphocyte" or "lymphomyeloblast".
 Since that time, he declared:

 "The different forms of all blood cells happening in the blood, the lymph-organs and in the bone marrow are all descendants of the great-lymphocytic stem cell."
 (Neumann 1912, also B.P., page 313).
 "In which way this stem cell completes itself again and again, whether exclusively by a mitotic division or also from other cells particularly from cells of the mesenteric tissue, may be discussed" (Neumann 1912, also B.P. page 313).

 Neumann was advocate of the Unitarien Point of View: All blood cells shall be descended from this post embryonic stem cell.
 As it is well known, a quarrel broke out between dualists and unitarians (Paul Ehrlich).
 Neumann's farsightedness demanded a stem cell culture for the completion of the quarrel:

 "Perhaps a final decision will only arrive, if it possible, to isolate the individual colourless cells and to study its life events in vitro culture for some time, as Robert Koch demonstrated with the bacteria" (Neumann 1912, B.P., p.
 329).